Key tips for how to get the lowest ski train and snow train fares and how to save money when travelling to ski resorts by train.

 Tip 8: Check on discounts for children and group travel

-Children under 4 can travel for free on Eurostar and European trains (but without an reserved seat).
-Independent fares for under-12s are lower than adult prices by 30% (or sometimes more).
+For travel from the UK to the Alps, children under 4 can travel for free on Eurostar and European trains (but without an reserved seat).
+Independent fares for children aged 4-11 are lower than adult prices by approximately 30% (or sometimes more).
 On some services in Switzerland and Austria, children travel for free if travelling with an adult family member.

 Think about group discounts too.
 You can qualify for these with 10 or more people on the Eurostar, TGV and Corail Lunea.
 See also our guide to group ski holidays by train.